verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

 1. Create a self-signed `root` certificate using the issuer from Step 1.
 1. Create a `ClusterIssuer` using the TLS secret created by the `root` certificate object from Step 2.

-The `ClusterIssuer` created in Step 3 can then be used to sign leaf certificate requests.
+The `ClusterIssuer` created in Step 3 then can be used to sign leaf certificate requests.

-#### Creating a self-signed root certificate
+#### Create a self-signed root certificate

 When using self-signed certificates, you need to start with a root CA. The cert-manager [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer can be used to set this up, as described in the following sequence.

 1. Create a [SelfSigned](https://cert-manager.io/docs/configuration/selfsigned/) issuer in the cert-manager namespace needed to create the root CA; if you are using a `ClusterIssuer`, then you must use the [cluster resource namespace](https://cert-manager.io/docs/configuration/#cluster-resource-namespace) (typically the namespace where cert-manager  is installed).
 1. Create a certificate that refers to the issuer; if a namespace-scoped `Issuer` is used, then the `Certificate` must be created in the same namespace as the `Issuer`.

-The `cert-manager` controller will then create the secret referenced in the `Certificate` object (Step 2) that contains the root certificate and private key.
+The `cert-manager` controller then will create the secret referenced in the `Certificate` object (Step 2) that contains the root certificate and private key.

 For example, to create a `SelfSigned` root CA using a `ClusterIssuer`: